KshitizAnand28/TranscriptSummarization_AI_Agent/README.md

 ## 🌐 Chrome Extension Setup

 ### Step 1: Load Extension in Chrome
-1. Download the extension files to your computer
+1. Download the extension files to your computer.
+Thw extension file is available in the repository as "extension"
 2. Open Google Chrome
 3. Go to `chrome://extensions/`
 4. Enable **"Developer mode"** (top right toggle)